aiigo-io/web/README.md

    npm start
    ```

-This will open the application in your default browser at [http://localhost:3000/web](http://localhost:3000/web).
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Available Scripts

 In the project directory, you can run:

-- `npm start` - Runs the app in development mode
+- `npm start`: Runs the app in development mode
-- `npm test` - Launches the test runner
+- `npm test`: Launches the test runner
-- `npm run build` - Builds the app for production to the `build` folder
+- `npm run build`: Builds the app for production
-- `npm run eject` - Ejects the create-react-app configuration
+- `npm run eject`: Ejects from Create React App

+## Technologies Used

+- React 18
+- TypeScript
+- Tailwind CSS
+- Create React App

+## Project Conversion

+This project was converted from JavaScript (JSX) to TypeScript (TSX) and from CSS Modules to Tailwind CSS.
+The conversion process included:

+1. Adding TypeScript dependencies
+2. Creating TypeScript configuration
+3. Converting JSX components to TSX
+4. Implementing Tailwind CSS for styling
+5. Removing CSS modules

+## License

+ISC

+## Live Demo

+Visit the live application at [https://computing-io.github.io/web/](https://computing-io.github.io/web/)

 ## Deployment